Exploitation of labour: Surplus labour and labour theory of value

-Critique and rejection
+Criticism

-Many capitalist critics have pointed out that Marx assumes that capital owners contribute nothing to the process of production.
+Many capitalist critics claim that Marx assumes that capital owners contribute nothing to the process of production.
 They suggest that Marx should have allowed for two things; namely, permit a fair profit on the risk of capital investment and allow for the efforts of management be paid their due.

 David Ramsay Steele argues that marginal productivity theory renders Marx's theory of exploitation untenable.
 According to this theoretical framework and assuming competitive market conditions, a worker's compensation is determined by his or her contribution to marginal output.
 Similarly, owners of machines and real estate are compensated according to the marginal productivity of their capital's contribution to marginal output.
 However, Steele notes that this does not in any way touch the ethical argument of socialists who acknowledge non-labour contributions to marginal output, but contend that it is illegitimate for a class of passive owners to receive an unearned income from ownership of capital and land.

 Meghnad Desai, Baron Desai observed that there is also the prospect of surplus value arising from sources other than labour and a classic given example is winemaking.
 When grapes are harvested and crushed, labour is used.
 However, when yeast is added and the grape juice is left to ferment in order to get wine, the value of wine exceeds that of the grapes significantly, yet labour contributes nothing to the extra value.
 Marx had ignored capital inputs due to placing them all together in constant capital—translating the wear and tear of capital in production in terms of its labour value.
 Yet examples such as this demonstrated that value and surplus value could come from somewhere other than labour.

 The theory has been opposed by Eugen Böhm von Bawerk, among others.
 In History and Critique of Interest Theories (1884), he argues that capitalists do not exploit their workers, as they actually help employees by providing them with an income well in advance of the revenue from the goods they produced, stating: "Labor cannot increase its share at the expense of capital".
 In particular, he argues that the theory of exploitation ignores the dimension of time in production.
 From this criticism, it follows that, according to Böhm-Bawerk, the whole value of a product is not produced by the worker, but that labour can only be paid at the present value of any foreseeable output.